-The Canadian Federation of Agriculture (CFA) has calculated that on February 8, 2017, a Canadian of average income will have earned enough income to pay for their grocery bill for the entire year.
+The Canadian Federation of Agriculture (CFA) has calculated that on February 9, 2018, a Canadian household of average income will have earned enough income to pay for their grocery bill for the entire year.

-We are fortunate in Canada to have access to an abundant and affordable food supply.
-Relative to populations around the world, Canadians benefit from lower food costs, consistently ranking in the world’s top five for lowest food costs.
+We are fortunate in Canada to have access to a safe, abundant and affordable food supply.
+Relative to populations around the world, most Canadians have access to affordable food, consistently ranking in the world’s top five for lowest food costs.

-“There is also a notable difference with the Canadian brand when it comes to animal welfare standards and the quality and safety of our products – and it is one to be proud of,” Bonnett added.
+“The Canadian brand is recognized as a source of high quality food.
+And when it comes to safety, animal welfare standards, and the sustainability of our products, it’s a brand to be proud of,” Bonnett added.
 “We ask that consumers place their ‘grocery store vote’ for Canadian farmers and invest in a stable domestic food supply.”

 How we calculate the date for Food Freedom Day

-Food Freedom Day is calculated by taking Canadians’ total expenditure on food and beverages and dividing it by the total Canadian household disposable income to create a percentage.
+Food Freedom Day is calculated by taking Canadians’ total retail expenditure on food and beverages and dividing it by the total Canadian household disposable income to create a percentage.
 CFA then determines what this percentage of the year is, by day.
-Canadians spent 10.7% of their disposable income on food and beverages in 2015, which equates to 39 days, or February 8th.